cardbattler/cardbattler.github.io/_posts/2024-06-01-new-characters.md

         alt="Full body portrait of Gnamma"
         height="256"
     >
-    <figcaption>Gnamma (top) summoning Tophat (left) and Mulberry (right)</figcaption>
+    <figcaption>Gnamma (top) summoning Top Hat (left) and Mulberry (right)</figcaption>
 </figure>

 If Kaleesi is the mother of dragons, then Gnamma is the mother of warthogs.
-Tophat and Mullbery
+Top Hat and Mullbery
 (development names that just stuck, and we love that they did) are Gnamma's **Companions** that can be **Summoned** to help on the field.

 Gnamma is similar to Gimbal in her "set-and-forget" nature.
-Tophat and Mulberry play their own cards at the beginning of each round.
+Top Hat and Mulberry play their own cards at the beginning of each round.
 During their turns, they are controlled by our Companion engine, a rule-based artificial intelligence (AI) system.
 The rules are designed to be easily interpretable,